Friday, October 28, 2016

 Friday, October 14, 2016

-If you could go to Rome and eat out for dinner, which would you order?
+If you could go to Rome for your Friday night 'eat out'; which would you order?

 Or a Creamy Fettuccine Alfredo...